PWCA Information for Members and Residents (April 2026, Message #1)

 Mark

-3. Please review the 2025-2026 Snow Removal Policy.
+3. 2025–2026 Snow Removal Policy

 3A.
-Request you clear any sidewalks and/or paver walkways in front and to the rear (if appropriate) of your home.
+Request you clear any sidewalks and/or paver walkways in front of and to the rear (if appropriate) of your home.

 3B.
 If the snow totals are sufficient, please consider removing snow around your mailboxes and fire hydrants.

 3E.
 Please do not direct snow removal crews.
 They are operating under direction from the contractor and the Association.
-If you have concerns please contact the event lead or email Snow@ParkWestCommunity.org.
+If you have concerns, please contact the event lead or email Snow@ParkWestCommunity.org.

-Stay safe and be prepared.
+Stay safe and be prepared,

-PWCA Information for Members and Residents (January 2026, Message #1)
+PWCA Information for Members and Residents (February 2026, Message #1

 Good afternoon.